jk-jeon/dragonbox/README.md

 You cannot specify trailing zero policy to `jkj::dragonbox::to_chars`/`jkj::dragonbox::to_chars_n`.

 ## Decimal-to-binary rounding policy
 Dragonbox provides roundtrip guarantee.
 What it means is that if we convert the output of Dragonbox back to IEEE-754 binary floating-point format, the result should be equal to the original input to Dragonbox.
-However, when one must perform rounding when converting the decimal output of Dragonbox back into binary floating-point number, so ensuring roundtrip guarantee requires one to specify the rounding mode for decimal-to-binary conversion.
+However, converting the decimal output of Dragonbox back into binary floating-point number requires a rounding, so in order to ensure the roundtrip guarantee, Dragonbox must assume which kind of rounding will be performed for *the inverse, decimal-to-binary conversion*.

 - `jkj::dragonbox::policy::decimal_to_binary_rounding::nearest_to_even`: **This is the default policy.** Use *round-to-nearest, tie-to-even* rounding mode.